mlpack/mlboard/README.md

 ```

-The total time of execution would be reduced to 10 sec, since they all are executing parallely.
+The total time of execution would be reduced to 10 sec since they all are executing parallelly.

 ```
 elapsed time: 10.0004s
 ```

-Note : Just to benchmark, a waiting time of 10 sec was added using `std::this_thread::sleep_for( std::chrono::seconds(10));` inside the scaler function (to mock a behaviour of writing a summary which has lot of data), so that there could be a clear difference between the two codes
+Note: Just to benchmark, a waiting time of 10 sec was added using `std::this_thread::sleep_for( std::chrono::seconds(10));` inside the scaler function (to mock a behavior of writing a summary which has a lot of data), so that there could be a clear difference between the two codes